dimdavid/file-provider/README.md

 * Customizarion of icons where the plugin checks for custom icons in your theme.
 For example: "/wp-content/themes/seuTema/file-provider/images/unknow.png";
 * Does not reveal the actual link to download the file;
 * Change folder options on admin page;
 * Optionally the folder can be created without auto refresh option.
-So, the update content need started from admin user.
+So, the update content need started from admin user;
+* Cached folder view storage enhancing the user experience.

 ### O que é? ###